microsoft/Recognizers-Text/.NET/README.md

 ## Setup

-You can choose between build the solution manually or through an automatized build.cmd file.
+You can choose between build the solution manually or through an automatized build.cmd file (or build.sh file on MacOS and Linux).

 ### Manual Build
 * Open `Microsoft.Recognizers.Text.sln` and build solution.